Are you a chocolate lover who just can’t stand the fact that dogs aren’t allowed eat chocolate with you? We’ve got a very tasty solution!

 Peanut Butter Yogurt Frosting

-Makes enough frosting for 3 trays of cupcakes
+Makes enough frosting for at least two batches of cupcakes

 - 1/2 cup yogurt